Colorings of unrooted tree-based networks and related graphs: Preliminaries

 \begin{definition}[Zykov operations] Suppose that $x$ and $y$ are non-adjacent vertices in a graph $G$.
 Then we define the graphs $G^{\prime}_{xy}$ and $G^{\prime \prime}_{xy}$ as follows: \begin{itemize} \item $G^{\prime}_{xy}$ is obtained from $G$ by an \emph{addition}, i.e., by adding an edge joining $x$ and $y$. \item $G^{\prime \prime}_{xy}$ is obtained from $G$ by an \emph{identification}, i.e., by replacing the vertices $x$ and $y$ by a single new vertex $v_{xy}$ and each edge $\{x,z\}$ or $\{y,z\}$ by an edge $\{v_{xy},z\}$ (cf. Figure \ref{fig:identify}).
 In order to avoid parallel edges, if both edges $\{x,z\}$, $\{y,z\}$ are in $E(G)$, then only one edge $\{v_{xy},z\}$ is added. \end{itemize} Both operations are called \emph{Zykov operations}. \end{definition}

-As we will elaborate later on, Zykov operations are well-known tools in graph theory to determine the chromatic number of graphs, which is why they will also prove to be useful in order to tackle Question \ref{qu:coloring}.
+As we will elaborate later on, Zykov operations are well-known tools in graph theory to heuristically approximate the chromatic number of graphs, which is why they will also prove to be useful in order to tackle Question \ref{qu:coloring}.
 However, we first need to turn our attention to some more definitions.